Resto Deep Dive: Abundance vs Cenarion Ward (And Why Prosperity is a Mistake)

 - It’s on a competitive talent row with two talents that can contribute upwards of 6% healing.

 I’ve heard the arguments.
 You need emergency healing, or using both charges saved your rookie mage one time in Shrine of the Storm.
 Unfortunately you’re giving up significant throughput for a safety net that you honestly don’t need.
 Once you learn to properly prepare for damage you’ll be able to save your mage with a high throughput Cenarion Ward or machine gun Regrowths.
 Prosperity lacks a niche.
 If you want a powerful single target heal with a small GCD cost then Cenarion Ward is your man.
-Yes it offers more healing up front but if you’re planning your healing correctly then that advantage is often minimal and you can convert the extra HPS into DPS time.
+Yes Swiftmend offers more healing up front but if you’re planning your healing correctly then that advantage is often minimal and you can convert the extra HPS into DPS time.

 “My dungeons feel so good with Prosperity!
 Where’s the math!”
 Ok ok, let’s give it a seat at the table and compare numbers so I can show you how much you’re giving up.
 Over a thirty minute dungeon (keep reading, this isn’t the only metric we’ll test):

 Cenarion Ward vs Prosperity: Dungeon-wide